Admissions FAQ

 To ensure a fair and consistent review of applications, we do not accept alternative standardized tests in place of the SSAT.
 If the SSAT is not offered in your country, please contact our team at admissions@sjs.ca.

-Will there be a parent or family interview?
+Will there be a parent or student interview?

 Admissions Decisions